History of Methadone

 currently available in the UK are then described in the light

 of the historical background.
-The

 origin of legal controls